rtgarden/minecraftacademy/farming/farms.md

 or it can be placed and retreived by dispensers with water buckets in them.
 This does

 not revert the tilled state of the land back to untilled.

+Water can be used to convey the items into a hopper, and also using a hopper into a chest.

 pistons
 -------